New York City Police Department corruption and misconduct: Stun gun coercion of Mark Davidson

-On April 17, 1985, Mark Davidson was arrested by undercover detectives on charges of drug dealing and taken to NYPD's 106th precinct in Ozone Park, Queens, where he was beaten and tortured with a stun gun and threatened with torture on his genitals into making a false confession.
+On April 17, 1985, Mark Davidson was arrested by undercover detectives on charges of drug dealing and taken to the NYPD's 106th precinct in Ozone Park, Queens, where he was beaten and tortured with a stun gun and threatened with torture on his genitals to make a false confession.
 On May 3, 1986, Sgt.
-Richard Pike, Jeffrey Gilbert and Loren MacLary were each convicted of assault and were sentenced to four to six years.
+Richard Pike, Jeffrey Gilbert, and Loren MacLary were each convicted of assault and were sentenced to four to six years.

 Shooting of Edmund Perry

 On June 12, 1985, Edmund and his brother, Jonah, were walking in Morningside Park where they encountered Lee Van Houten, an undercover plainclothes detective on car burglary patrol.
 Perry tried to rob Van Houten by grabbing his neck.
 Van Houten fell to the ground and fired three shots, at least one in Perry's stomach, killing him immediately.
 Two witnesses supported Van Houten's version of the incident, resulting in no charges being filed.
 Jonah Perry was found not guilty of mugging the officer in 1986.
 The NYPD settled a wrongful death suit related to Edmund Perry in 1989, paying money damages to the Perry family.